Join our Roman Britain and Arthurian Myth Summer School in summer 2026.

 Week 1: Myth, Memory and Monument

-Explore connections between Roman archaeology and the Arthurian myth through a series of theme trips, which will include:
+Explore connections between Roman archaeology and the Arthurian myth through a series of themed trips, including:

-- Day trip to the City of Bath and the Roman Baths
+• day trip to the City of Bath

-Listen a series of evening lectures throughout the week, delivered by Professor Mark Horton, on the topics of:
+Also, listen to a series of evening lectures throughout the week, delivered by Professor Mark Horton.

 Week 2: Field Archaeology